This post may contain affiliate links.

 Instructions

-• Lay half of the steak on top of the lemon hummus on each pita.
-Drizzle the mint yogurt dressing over the steak and garnish with fresh tomatoes and parsley.
-Garnish with hot sauce if you would like.
+• Lay half the steak strips over the hummus on each pita.
+Drizzle generously with the mint yogurt sauce, then top with diced tomatoes and fresh parsley.
+Add a few dashes of hot sauce if you like heat.
+Serve immediately.

 Notes